gregorio-project/latin-ecclesiastic-accents/doc/accentuation-rules.md

 *Elísa*

+#### • -ezer (in the sense of "help"):
+The first 'e' is long, so accent the penultimate:
+*Eliézer, Ahiézer*

+#### • -ia, -ias (in the sense of "the Lord"):
+Accent the penultimate:
+*Abía, Zacharías, Barachías*

 #### • -iel (in the sense of "of God"):
 The 'i' of 'iel' is short, so accent the antepenultimate:
 *Gábriel, Dániel, Ariel*

-#### • -aim:
-The 'a' of 'aim' is short, so accent the antepenultimate:
+#### • -im, -oth (hebrew plural forms) make short the penultimate, so accent the antepenultimate:
-*Ephraim, Ramáthaim, Sephárvaim*
+*Séraphim, Láomim, Sábaoth, Lápidoth, Anathoth*

-#### • Melchi- (in the sense of "king of"):
+#### • Melchi- (in the sense of "king of" or "my king is"):
 - If the 'i' is the antepenultimate, 'Melchi-' seems to attract the accent on the 'i' (or to make short the penultimate, which boils down to the same thing).
 So accent the antepenultimate:
 *Melchísedech, Melchísua*
 - If the 'i' is the penultimate, it is long.
 In this case accent the penultimate:
 *Melchíram*

-#### • Ahi-, Achi- (in the sense of "brother of"):
-- If the 'i' is the antepenultimate, 'Ahi-' seems to attract the accent on the 'i' (or to make short the penultimate, which boils down to the same thing).
-So accent the antepenultimate:
-*Ahíalon, Achítophel*
-- If the 'i' is the penultimate, it is long.
-In this case accent the penultimate:
-*Ahíra*

-#### • -ezer (in the sense of "help"):
-The first 'e' is long, so accent the penultimate:
-*Eliézer, Ahiézer*

-#### • -ee:
-The first 'e' is long, so accent the penultimate:
-*Bersabée, Gabée*

-#### • -abad (in the sense of "servant"):
-The 'a' is short, so accent the antepenultimate:
-*Iózabad, Iézabad*

-#### • -ath, -eth, -ith seem to make short the penultimate, so accent the antepenultimate:
-*Básemath, Iósabeth, Sálomith, Hévilath*

-#### • -im, -oth (hebrew plural forms) make short the penultimate, so accent the antepenultimate:
-*Séraphim, Láomim, Sábaoth, Lápidoth, Anathoth*

 ### Rules not yet certain:

 #### • -ai : ? (*Thólmai, Adonái, Berzellái*, several names in Esd ch.
 2).

-#### • Abi- : ? (*Abiron, Abísag*).

 #### • -bee : always -bée? (*Bersabée, Arbée*).